-MBChB (Pret) DMJ (Clin) MRCGP FRACGP
+MBChB (Pret) DMJ (Clin) MRCGP FRACGP DPhil

 Antibiotic overuse increases the likelihood of developing an antibiotic-resistant infection.
-However, theoretical predictions about the consequences of antibiotic resistance can seem abstract and remote, and do not address more immediate concerns about the implications of inappropriate antibiotic use, antibiotic-resistant infections and the clinical relevance in the community.
+Yet, theoretical predictions about the consequences of antibiotic resistance can seem abstract and remote, and do not address more immediate concerns about the implications of inappropriate antibiotic use, antibiotic-resistant infections and the clinical relevance in the community.